microsoft/rnx-kit/text/0002-react-native-standard-api.md

 dependencies they need to add.
 At minimum we should:

 1. Implement a tool for detecting usage of web APIs
-   - The tool should be able to list used web APIs and report on uses that have not been polyfilled.
+   - The tool should be able to list used web APIs and flag uses that have not been polyfilled.
    - If possible, the tool should also recommend which dependencies to add and/or automatically add it to `package.json`.
-   - Note: While we say "tool" here, it doesn't necessarily have to be a standalone thing.
+   - **Note:** While we say "tool" here, it doesn't necessarily have to be a standalone thing.
 A Babel plugin or similar would also fit.
 The less users have to worry about it, the better.
 2. Add new capabilities to [`@rnx-kit/align-deps`][]